FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Experimental Design

 Furthermore, since both the training set and the knowledge base are derived from $OD_{base}$, the retrieved suggestions may include the original optimization summary $summary_i$ corresponding to the current training sample $input_i$.
 If not handled properly, it can lead to the model overfitting to that specific suggestion, thereby reducing its ability to generalize to alternative optimization strategies.

-To mitigate the risk of over-reliance on retrieved suggestions while training and to prevent a decline in generalization performance during inference, we apply a further filtration step when constructing the training set: \textbf{suggestions with a similarity score of 1 are explicitly removed}.
+To mitigate the risk of over-reliance on retrieved suggestions during training, improve the model's generalization performance during inference, and reduce the possibility of potential data leakage caused by the trivial reuse of identical optimization pairs, we apply a further filtration step when constructing the training set: \textbf{suggestions with a similarity score of 1 are explicitly removed}.
 This ensures that the original optimization summary is not reused as training input for the same code snippet, thereby enhancing the model's generalization capability under diverse suggestion conditions.